Watch or listen to this episode:

 Are you developing software under pressure like a “feature factory”, but there never seems to be any economic benefit to the changes?
 Today I’d like to share some strategies to begin shutting this unhealthy work approach down.

-The term “feature factory” was coined by John Cutler, a Senior Product Manager currently at ZenDesk.
-He wrote an article in the Hackernoon publication on Medium here that introduced the concept to the masses.
+The term “feature factory” was coined by John Cutler, a Senior Product Manager who's worked for several high profile companies.
+He wrote an article in the Hackernoon publication on Medium that introduced the concept to the masses.

 When you read his article, you may, like me, find yourself nodding your head “YES!” to all of it.
 Anyone who has worked to produce software on a team that is a feature factory will immediately recognize many of the symptoms.